airene/vitepress-blog-pure/pages/about.md

 ---

 -   👋 Hi, I'm [ your name ]
--   🚀️ I'm currently working as [ your position ]
+-   🚀️ I'm currently working in [ your position ]
 -   📮️ How to reach me: [your Github](https://github.com)
 -   📖 My motto: [ your motto ]